eddyystop/gulp-mithril-components/README.md

 # [gulp-mithril-components](https://github.com/eddyystop/gulp-mithril-components)

-Create easily customized, multiple views for Mithril components, using a template and mixins.
+Create easily customized, multiple views for Mithril components, using a renderer template and mixins.

 ## The problem